ibm-cloud-docs/mas-ms/support.md

 * Cron activation will need to be enabled by the customer

 * Maximo Manage Kafka Documentation - https://www.ibm.com/docs/en/maximo-manage/8.1.0?topic=applications-integration-by-using-apache-kafka

+### Administrative Utilities (API Calls)
+{: #admin-util-api-calls)}

+You can run script commands for several key utilities by using API requests.
+The script commands can run the integrity checker utilities, start and stop the Maximo® Manage pods, download log files or a list of log files, and upload logs to Simple Storage Service (S3) Cloud Object Storage.

+* More details can be found at: https://www.ibm.com/docs/en/maximo-manage/8.1.0?topic=suite-apis-administrative-utilities

 ## SAML SSO Configuration
 {: #saml-sso-config}